a-khushal/DSH/README.md

 ## Problem Statement

-idea has been picked from [build.superteam.fun](build.superteam.fun) by Shek - [decentralized scraping hub](https://build.superteam.fun/ideas/decentralized-scraping-hub)
+This idea has been picked from [build.superteam.fun](build.superteam.fun) by Shek - [decentralized scraping hub](https://build.superteam.fun/ideas/decentralized-scraping-hub)

 AI builders constantly need new sources of data to train and improve their models.
 Web scraping is a crucial method for data collection, but it faces significant challenges: